e人

 Extrovert (MBTI E-type)

-Borrowed from the MBTI personality framework, 'e人' (E-person) refers to extroverts — people who recharge by being around others, love group chats, hate eating alone, and will spontaneously invite 20 friends to karaoke.
-Chinese Gen-Z adopted MBTI labels as a fun, low-stakes identity shorthand, and 'e人' became the mascot for social butterflies everywhere.
+Emerging around 2022, chinese Gen-Z adopted MBTI labels as a fun, low-stakes identity shorthand, and 'e人' became the mascot for social butterflies everywhere.
 Often used playfully or enviously by self-proclaimed introverts ('i人') who can't imagine that energy.

 Cultural Context